brooklynrail/brooklynrail-platform/content/events/2021/08/tickety-book-charles-h-traub.md

 ---
-title: "Tickety-Book: Charles H. Traub"
+title: "Tickety-Boo: Charles H. Traub"
 deck: Featuring Charles H. Traub and Lyle Rexer
 summary: Artist Charles H. Traub joins critic, curator, and writer Lyle Rexer for a conversation.
 We conclude with a poetry reading by Cynthia Dewi Oka.